Battle of Kagul: Battle

-The smaller Russian force of about 40,000 led by Rumyantsev was marching towards Cahul, with the Ottoman camp only 7 miles away, positioned at the right side of the Kagul River.
-The Russian force arrived on a location on the right bank of the river and thus encamped by 31 July (20 July on Russian calendar).
-Ivazzade Pasha witnessed the marching of this force, and after doing a reconnaissance on the Russian positions, decided that he would launch his attack the next day at precisely 10 a.m., two hours before noon.
-But this plan was already hours late compared to Rumyantsev's plan: the Russian force planned to launch its offensive at the Kagul River by 1 a.m. — only an hour after midnight, with 17,000 infantrymen deployed in squares with sharpshooters defending their flanks as they would have to fight their way against superior numbers of the enemy especially their cavalry, while the rest have to be put in reserve in case things went against the plan.
+Ivazzade Pasha and his staff witnessed the march of the Russian force, and after doing a reconnaissance on the Russian positions, decided that he would launch his attack the next day at precisely 10 a.m., two hours before noon.
+However, this plan was already hours late compared to Rumyantsev's plan: the Russian force planned to launch its offensive at the Kagul River by 1 a.m. — only an hour after midnight, with 17,000 infantrymen deployed in squares with sharpshooters defending their flanks as they would have to fight their way against superior numbers of the enemy especially their cavalry, while the rest have to be put in reserve in case things went against the plan.
 With this chronological discrepancy in the plans of commanders of both sides, the Russians were sure to achieve the element of surprise against the enemy the moment they launched their attack.

 The attacks on the Ottoman left flank were inflicted by infantry squares of Quartermaster General F. W. Bauer and General-Lieutenant P. G. Plemyannikov; from the front — the square of General-in-Chief P. I. Olits, and on the Turkish right flank — squares of General-Lieutenant J. Bruce and General-Lieutenant N. V. Repnin.
 P. A. Rumyantsev himself was attached to Olits' division.
 The reserve consisted of: heavy cavalry of General-Lieutenant I. P. Saltykov and General-Major V. V. Dolgorukov (a total of 3,500 sabres), as well as artillery in the brigade of General-Major P. I. Melissino.